Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are two types of FH.
-The difference between them is in whether one or both biological parents give you the genetic variant (change) that causes FH:
+There are two familial hypercholesterolemia types.
+The difference between them is whether one or both biological parents give you the genetic variant (change) that causes FH:

 • Heterozygous familial hypercholesterolemia is the type you have if one of your parents gives you the FH variant.
 This is the more common of the two types.